Armenian Pakhlava – Sweet Layers of Tradition

 When halfway through the sheets (from your box), let the next two sheets overlap from the middle, overhanging on either side (pic 3).

 Scatter the walnut mixture in an even single layer (pic 4).
-Fold the overhanging flaps over, creating an envelope (pic 5 & 6), and continue the process of applying clarified butter and layering new sheets with the rest of the phyllo dough.
+Fold the overhanging flaps over, creating an envelope (pic 5 & 6).

 Step 5: Scoring the pakhlava